Neotys-Labs/Database-Advanced-Actions/README.md

 | parameter values         | A comma separated string of IN, OUT & INOUT parameter value(s).
 For OUT need to pass ‘?’ as value.
 Ex: " Martin,1234,?,ab34g" |

 Status Codes:
-* NL-SP_ERROR :  Any error while calling the stored procedure or I/O.
+* NL-SP_ERROR :  Any error while calling the stored procedure or I/O error.

 ## PL/SQL - Parameters